manaschakrabortty/javascript/README.md

 # javascript# 🚀 My JavaScript Project

-Welcome to *My JavaScript Project*! 🎉 This project demonstrates learn javascript from scratch.
+Welcome to *My JavaScript Project*! 🎉 This project demonstrates A modern JavaScript project for creating a dynamic web experience.

 ---